winesapOS/winesapOS/CONTRIBUTING.md

 - `/usr/bin/winesapos-dual-boot.sh` = The script used for installing winesapOS in a dual-boot scenario.
 - `/usr/bin/winesapos-mute.sh` = The script for the winesapos-mute.service.
 - `/usr/bin/winesapos-plasmalogin-health-check.sh` = Check the status of Plasma Login Manager (PLM) and invoke a recovery console if it fails.
-- `/usr/bin/winesapos-resize-root-file-system.sh` = The script used for the winesapos-resize-root-file-system.service.
+- `/usr/bin/winesapos-resize-root-file-system.sh` = Grow the root partition and file system, optionally reserving space at the end of the storage device for an exFAT partition.
+Ran by the first-time setup, not automatically on boot, because it requires answers from the user.
 - `/usr/bin/winesapos-ventoy-bootstrap.sh` = The script used to install Ventoy support.
 - `/etc/sysctl.d/50-winesapos-ram-write-cache.conf` = Configure caching writes into RAM.
     - Source: `scripts/winesapos-install.sh`